zi-hui/tp/README.md

-# Duke Project Template
+# Project Template for the tP

 This is a project template for a small CLI Java project.
 It uses Gradle for build automation and GitHub Actions for CI.

 ## Setting up in Intellij

-Prerequisites:
-* JDK 11
-* Update Intellij to the most recent version
+Prerequisites: JDK 11, update Intellij to the most recent version

 1. Open Intellij (if you are not in the welcome screen, click `File` > `Close Project` to close the existing project dialog first)
 1. Set up the correct JDK version